DiogoSoares3/Machine-Learning-Challenge/README.md

 ## How to run the API

-First of all, you need to create an '.env' file on the root of the project based on the '.env.example' file.
+First of all, you need to create an `.env` file on the root of the project based on the `.env.example` file.

 ### Docker option